SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Introduction

 In this work, we introduce a new benchmark, SceneReplica, for real-world robot manipulation to overcome the limitations of existing benchmarks.
-First, we use 16 YCB objects which can be easily purchased either online (online purchase links provided) or in person.
+We use 16 YCB objects which can be easily purchased either online or in-person.
 Second, we created a dataset of 20 scenes with 5 YCB objects in each scene as a test bed for pick-and-place.
-We introduce a sequential algorithm for scene generation and selection in simulation to create these 20 scenes.
-The algorithm considers the reachability space of a robot and the diversity of poses of objects in building the real-world test bed.
+We utilize a procedural scene generation for dataset design~\cite{newbury2023deep} in simulation to create these 20 scenes.
+The design considers the reachability space of a robot and the diversity of poses of objects in building the real-world test bed.
 Finally, we provide an easy-to-use tool to guide users in reproducing these 20 scenes in the real world without using any AR tag or external equipment.
 To the best of our knowledge, SceneReplica is the only benchmark for real-world reproducible scenes without using AR markers or external cutouts to guide object placement.